nikhils10/Movie-Recommendation-Engine/README.md

 ## Credits/Resources
 This dataset is an ensemble of data collected from TMDB and GroupLens.

-Thanks to @Tanq16 for creating the github oages website and helping in creating optimized way to store recommendations using python script which efficiently stores similar movies after the model runs.
+Thanks to @Tanq16 for creating the github pages website and helping in creating optimized way to store recommendations using python script which efficiently stores similar movies after the model runs.